cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-lifecycle-management.md

 ## Configuration

-There are a number of directives you can set in your service configuration (`service.yml`) to customize your container life-cycle management:
+There are several directives you can set in your service configuration (`service.yml`) to customize your container life-cycle management:

 - [health](#health)
 - [pre_start_signal](#pre-start)